 The follow-up response within the government was USG-wide and led to important biosafety changes and efforts that are still on-going.
 Immediately following the incident, clean sweeps and safety stand-downs, along with reviews of policies and practices were instituted.
 Government labs were put on notice that biosafety and biosecurity would be subject to ongoing scrutiny at the highest levels.
 The Monaco-Holdren memoranda also led to the appointment of the Federal Experts Security Advisory Panel and the Fast Track Action Committee that were charged with identifying needs and gaps and making recommendations to strengthen biosafety and security for select agents and toxins within the US, and to foster collaboration and cooperation broadly within the USG.
 The international aspect of the subject was also acknowledged; it would be desirable to have harmonized policies and approaches across all countries conducting this type of research.
-Subsequently, HHS has created the Health and Human Services Biosafety and Biosecurity, with the goal of establishing a consistent approach across agencies; this was followed by individual agency frameworks, including one for NIH.
+Subsequently, HHS has created the Health and Human Services Biosafety and Biosecurity Council which issued a HHS Coordinating Framework for Biosafety and Biosecurity, with the goal of establishing a consistent approach across agencies; this was followed by individual agency frameworks, including one for NIH.